shbatm/octomirror-module/README.md

-# MagicMirror-Module-Template
+# Octomirror Module
-This is a module to help developers to start building their own modules for the [MagicMirror](https://github.com/MichMich/MagicMirror).
+This is a module for a Magic Mirror device that will interact with an Octoprint Instance.

-There samples of code for:
+The module will allow you to:
-- External request
+- View a live feed of the raspicam stream
-- Config parameters
+- Start and stop prints
-- Custom URL path route
+- View G-Code viewer
-- Passing of messages (NOTIFICATIONS)
+- Manually control the printer

 Also this module include tasks for checking your code.
 For that you need install the developer dependencies.